taiyangc/.claude/rules/tests.md

 ### What to do when you see a failing test

 1. **Fix it** — ideally restore the test so it passes against current code.
 2. **If the test is genuinely dead** (references deleted constants, exercises removed features, points to a file that no longer exists), delete the test file in the same commit.
 Do not leave it in the tree with a skip/xfail marker unless the user explicitly asks for it.
+A project rule that suspends a check with a named re-enable condition counts as the user explicitly asking — leave those dark; do not delete or "fix" them.
 3. **If fixing requires a product decision** (e.g. "this assertion about a UX rule is now ambiguous"), surface it to the user and propose both a fix and a deletion.
 Don't let ambiguity be a reason to defer.

 ### Scope